 The following provisions shall apply to all buildings, structures and uses legally existing on the effective day of this Zoning Law which do not conform to the requirements set forth herein.
 The following provisions shall also apply to all buildings and uses that may become non-conforming or non-complying by reason of any subsequent amendment to this Zoning Law and the Zoning District Map which is a part thereof, and to all complying buildings housing non-conforming uses.

-[RF: Note: This section covers the issues very well, provides termination after 12 months, regardless of intent, but provides a process to extend by ZBA review with public hearing, which will alleviate many issues that arise with non-conforming uses and termination.]

 70-A. Continuation of Non-Conforming Buildings, Uses & Lots

 Except for existing undersized lots regulated by Section 70-G. herein, any lawful non-conforming building or structure, non-conforming use of any non-conforming building or structure, non-conforming use of conforming building or structure, or non-conforming use of land in existence on the effective date of this Zoning Law, may be continued indefinitely if maintained in accordance with all applicable codes, ordinances, regulations and other requirements, in accordance with the following: